 There are a variety of reasons why you could be having a heavy menstrual flow, ranging from hormonal imbalance to endometriosis.
-The good news is that there are various treatments available depending on the factors that determine a heavy menstrual bleeding.
+The good news is that there are various solutions or treatments available depending on the factors that determine a heavy menstrual bleeding.

 What defines a "heavy" period?

 While the personal definition of a heavy period varies from person to person, the medical definition states that a period is heavy when there is enough blood to wet a pad or tampon (or empty your menstrual cup) every hour for several hours in a row.
 Other symptoms include needing to change your menstrual product in the middle of the night, bleeding through your clothes or bedding, passing blood clots bigger than 2.5cm, and passing blood clots larger than 2.5cm or having menstruation for more than 7 days.

 Essentially, you've got a heavy flow if your menstruation is interfering with your sleep and daily activities.

 During their period, most women lose less than 16 teaspoons of blood (80ml), with the average being approximately 6 to 8 teaspoons.

 Heavy menstrual bleeding is described as losing 80 millilitres or more per period, or having periods that last more than seven days, or both.

 Heavy periods are undoubtedly uncomfortable and annoying, but there are no underlying reasons for about half of the population.

 Some uterine and ovarian problems can cause heavy bleeding, so if you're concerned about your bleeding, your periods have become heavier, or you're also experiencing other symptoms like period discomfort or bleeding between periods, it's worth seeing your doctor.